Users of your channel can add and remove their favorite videos from an on-screen Favorites list.

 A Favorites button is added to each video to allow it to be added to or removed from the Favorites list.

-An S3 bucket in your Amazon AWS account contains a file for each Roku device that uses Favorites.
+An optional S3 bucket in your Amazon AWS account contains a copy of the Favorites list for each Roku device that uses Favorites.

 When a customer adds or removes a Favorite,

-their Roku device writes an updated copy of the Favorites list to the file in your AWS S3 Favorites bucket.
+their Roku device writes an updated copy of the Favorites list into its non-volatile memory and optionally to your AWS S3 Favorites bucket.

 customers with more than one Roku device will have a different Favorites list on each device.